-36 J. Comaroff, and R. Simon.
-"The invocation of norms in dispute settlement." in Social Anthropology and Law. eds.
-Hamnet, I. (London: Academic Press, 1977; Unruh, "Postconflict recovery of African agriculture: critical resource tenure in Mozambique."

-- 37 Mozambique again provides an example where RENAMO, during the war and the subsequent peace process, both reallocated land as a way to gain support and turned away those who had been issued land concessions by the FRELIMO government, regarding these as illegitimate.
-See Hanlon, Mozambique: Who Calls the Shots?
-At the same time, RENAMO allocated and reallocated land to smallholders for the purpose of near-term food supply and issued its own concessions for timber and other resource extraction activities likewise regarded as not legitimate by the FRELIMO government See Vines, RENAMO: From Terrorism to Democracy in Mozambique?
-And Unruh, "Post-conflict recovery of African agriculture: critical resource tenure in Mozambique."
+- 33. Unruh, "Postconflict Recovery of African Agriculture." - 34.
+J. Comaroff and R. Simon, "The Invocation of Norms in Dispute Settlement," in Social Anthropology and Law, ed.
+Ian Hamnet (London: Academic Press, 1977), 77-112; Unruh, "Postconflict Recovery of African Agriculture." - 35.
+Mozambique again provides an example where RENAMO, during the war and the subsequent peace process, both reallocated land as a way to gain support and turned away those who had been issued land concessions by the FRELIMO government, regarding these as illegitimate.
+See Hanlon, Mozambique.
+At the same time, RENAMO allocated and reallocated land to smallholders for the purpose of near-term food supply and issued its own concessions for timber and other resource extraction activities likewise regarded as not legitimate by the FRELIMO government.
+See Vines, RENAMO; and Unruh, "Postconflict Recovery of African Agriculture."
 During the war and immediately after, some international agribusiness interests, in a clear recognition of the legally pluralistic situation, simultaneously engaged FRELIMO and RENAMO land access arrangements for the purpose of large-scale cotton operations.
-Such an endeavor then had further pluralistic repercussions regarding land in that those adhering to customary tenure systems in these areas were forcibly relieved of land while dislocatees from elsewhere serving as laborers were given their own land to farm in order to feed themselves.
-See Unruh, "Post-conflict recovery of African agriculture: critical resource tenure in Mozambique."
-And Alexander, "Things fall apart, the center can hold: processes of post-war political change in Zimbabwe's rural areas," charts explicitly the process of the formation of legal pluralism regarding land during Zimbabwe's liberation war.
-In this case, the insurgents provided guaranteed land access, an end to land taxation, and political and economic autonomy. - 38 Unruh, "Post-conflict recovery of African agriculture: critical resource tenure in Mozambique." - 39 Griffiths, "What is legal pluralism?" - 40 Shipton, "Land and culture in tropical Africa: soils, symbols, and the metaphysics of the mundane," - 41 A.B.
-Murphy, "Historical justifications for territorial claims."
-Annals of the Association of American Geographers 80 (1990): 531-548. - 42 Shipton, "Land and culture in tropical Africa: soils, symbols, and the metaphysics of the mundane,"

-43The decision by the international community to allow the Bosnian Serbs to keep lands seized from Bosnia and Herzegovina in a campaign of 'ethnic cleansing' meant that virtually no evidence other than ethnicity was legitimate subsequent to the conflict, see E. Sciolino, "U.S. backs Bosnian peace plan; Serbs may keep occupied land," New York Times, 1993, February 11, p.
-A1.
-Thus property holders who were 'cleansed' from certain areas were no longer able to use what were once legitimate titles or other documents as evidence for occupation of property.
+Such an endeavor then had further pluralistic repercussions regarding land in that those adhering to customary tenure systems in these areas were relieved forcibly of land while dislocatees from elsewhere serving as laborers were given their own land to farm in order to feed themselves.
+See Unruh, "Postconflict Recovery of African Agriculture."
+Alexander's "Things Fall Apart" charts explicitly the process of the formation of legal pluralism regarding land during Zimbabwe's liberation war.
+In this case the insurgents provided guaranteed land access, an end to land taxation, and political and economic autonomy. - 36.
+Unruh, "Postconflict Recovery of African Agriculture." - 37.
+Griffiths, "What Is Legal Pluralism?" - 38.
+Shipton, "Land and Culture in Tropical Africa."
+See also A. B. Murphy, "Historical Justifications for Territorial Claims," Annals of the Association of American Geographers 80:4 (1990), 531-548. - 39.
+The decision by the international community to allow the Bosnian Serbs to keep lands seized from Bosnia and Herzegovina in a campaign of "ethnic cleansing" meant that virtually no evidence other than ethnicity was legitimate subsequent to the conflict.
+See E. Sciolino, "U.S. Backs Bosnian Peace Plan; Serbs May Keep Occupied Land," New York Times, February 11, 1993.
+Thus, property holders who were "cleansed" from certain areas no longer were able to use what were once legitimate titles or other documents as evidence for occupation of property.
 See Holbrooke, To End a War.
-For Somali pastoralists attempting to access traditional watering points and grazing lands during that conflict, frequently traditional customary evidence such as membership in a specific clan or subclan, testimony by fellow pastoralists, direct occupation and history of land use were regarded as no longer legitimate evidence for rights of access and use, as evidence of a relationship with specific militias gained in value.
+For Somali pastoralists attempting to access traditional watering points and grazing lands during that conflict, frequently traditional customary evidence such as membership in a specific clan or subclan, testimony by fellow pastoralists, direct occupation, and history of land use were regarded as no longer legitimate evidence for rights of access and use, as evidence of a relationship with specific militias gained in value.